Landlord Question and Answer Forum

 Forum / General Property Management / Stickey Situation

-I sent my renter a notice on Monday that said his lease was going to expire on the first and that he needed to either resign a new lease or move on before the first.
-Now I am approaching another issue where he has still not paid his rent and it is 9 days overdue from when he said he could pay and 18 days overdue from the orginal due date.
+I sent my renter a notice on Monday that said his lease was going to expire on the first and that he needed to either resign a new lease or move on before the first. <I have not heard ANYTHING> Now I am approaching another issue where he has still not paid his rent and it is 9 days overdue from when he said he could pay and 18 days overdue from the orginal due date.
 My husband wants to send him another notice to just evict him and be done with it, because he does not return any of our calls or txt.
 Should I just hold out till the first, because the last notice says that if he fails to respond then he will be expected to be out no later than the first.
 OR should I go ahead and send him an eviction warning, because the first notice was to resign a lease and this is for the rent being overdue...two different issues.

 Christina B, IN on Thursday, August 19, 2010

-Ref: RE: Stickey Situation
+RE: Stickey Situation

 You want your money , know what are the laws in your state, is he still there, You want to look like the nice guy here, You just can't evict someone and they leave that day, there is time frames that have to take place before this can happen.
 He could always say he did not get the notice.
 Go the proper route with the laws in your state and get your Money.
 See in Massachusetts it is 14 day, if they do not pay start eviction , but your state is different, hope he did not skip out .